lue-bird/elm-review-only-every-single-use-type-var-has-suffix-_/README.md

 # elm-review-single-use-type-vars-end-with-underscore

-[`elm-review`](https://package.elm-lang.org/packages/jfmengels/elm-review/latest/) rules to make sure single-use type variables are highlighted with the suffix -_.
+[`elm-review`](https://package.elm-lang.org/packages/jfmengels/elm-review/latest/) rules to make sure that type variables which are only used once are highlighted with the suffix -_.

 ## why does this exist?